Pence comes under fire for going maskless at Mayo Clinic

 Mayo tweeted that it had informed the vice president of its mask policy prior to his arrival.
 The tweet was later removed.
 Mayo officials did not immediately respond to a request for comment on why it was removed, or at whose request.

+Pence also went without a mask a week earlier when he visited a GE Healthcare facility that makes ventilators.
+Some at the event in Madison, Wisconsin, wore masks and others did not.
+The White House said then that Pence had tested negative for the coronavirus and suggested that under the guidelines developed by the coronavirus task force there was no need for him to wear a mask.

-The vice president’s office did not immediately respond to a request for comment on why Pence chose not to wear a mask.
+The vice president’s office did not immediately respond to a request for comment on why Pence chose not to wear a mask at the Mayo Clinic.